The London Bucket List: 30+ Must-Do Experiences

 If like me, you prefer the plant-based version there are a few places in the city that do an epic one.
 Head to Gallery Cafe or Farmacy for the best vegan English Breakfasts.

-A tremendous Gothic Church and one of the most important in London.
+A UNESCO World Heritage Site, a tremendous Gothic Church and one of the most important spots in London.
 It’s the Coronation site of Queen Elizabeth II and most recently the place Prince William and Kate got married.

 Head just north of Regent’s Park and London Zoo, climb to the top then relax and take in the view of the city centre from London’s highest point that isn’t in a building.